astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/mentoring.md

 if you're not telling them the full picture so that they can make their own decisions.

-..and, if you don't know the answer: that's okay!
+If you don't know the answer: that's okay!
 I've had mentors tell me that they don't know or don't have the time to debug and to trust myself.
 Sure enough, I solved it in the end.